 How to visit: You can see the Colosseum from the outside and walk all the way around it.
 But you’ll need a ticket in order to visit inside.
 This is one of the most popular Rome attractions in Rome and you really have to book your tickets or a guided tour in advance.

 TIP: If you want to visit all levels including the underground, you’ll need to go with a guide.
-We opted for this tour that includes all the levels of the Colosseum, and also the earlier-mentioned Roman Forum and the Palatine Hill, and I can highly recommend it.
+We opted for this tour which includes all the levels of the Colosseum, and also the earlier-mentioned Roman Forum and Palatine Hill, and I can highly recommend it.

 11. Trajan’s Market